Mike Gonzalez (pitcher)

 Michael Vela Gonzalez (born May 23, 1978) is an American former professional baseball pitcher.
 He played in Major League Baseball (MLB) for the Pittsburgh Pirates, Atlanta Braves, Baltimore Orioles, Texas Rangers, Washington Nationals, and Milwaukee Brewers.

 Professional career

 Pittsburgh Pirates

 Gonzalez was traded twice prior to his MLB debut.
 First, on July 22, 2003, where he was traded by the Pittsburgh Pirates with Scott Sauerbeck to the Boston Red Sox for Brandon Lyon and Anastacio Martinez.
-Second, on July 31, 2003, where he was traded back to Pittsburgh with Freddy Sanchez and cash for Brandon Lyon, Anastacio Martinez and Jeff Suppan.
+Second, on July 31, he was traded back to Pittsburgh with Freddy Sanchez and cash for Brandon Lyon, Anastacio Martinez and Jeff Suppan.
+Gonzalez made 16 appearances for the Pirates during his rookie campaign, struggling to an 0–1 record and 7.56 ERA with six strikeouts across 8 1/3 innings pitched.

+Gonzalez made 47 appearances out of the bullpen for Pittsburgh during the 2004 season, registering a 3–1 record and 1.25 ERA with 55 strikeouts over 43 1/3 innings of work.

-Gonzalez converted all 24 save attempts during the 2006 season with the Pittsburgh Pirates before having his season end early because of an elbow injury.
+Gonzalez converted all 24 save attempts during the 2006 season, in which he also tallied a 3–4 record and 2.17 ERA with 64 strikeouts.
+His season ended early because of an elbow injury.